Protect Your Teeth With A Custom Mouthguard From Advanced Dentistry of ScarsdaleRequest an Appointment

-An ounce of prevention is worth a pound of cure, and the same applies to your dental health.
-Your Westchester cosmetic dentist can create custom mouthguards that last longer than store bought and protect your teeth from painful and expensive injuries.
+Your Westchester cosmetic dentist at Advanced Dentistry of Scarsdale can create a custom mouthguard that will last longer than a store bought mouthguard and protect your teeth from painful and expensive injuries.

-In this article, we will overview why mouthguards important, the different types of mouthguards, and how we create our own custom mouthguards for our patients.
+Below we will go over why mouthguards are important, the different types of mouthguards, and how we create custom mouthguards for our patients.

-A mouthguard is worn over the teeth during athletic and recreational activities.
-It protects you from injuries like cut cheeks and tongues, chipped or broken teeth, broken jaw and concussion.
-Though mouthguards are important for everyone, they may be especially important if you wear braces.
-Ideally, your mouthguard should:
+A mouthguard is a custom oral device that is worn over the teeth during athletic and recreational activities.
+It protects your mouth from injuries like cut cheeks and tongues, chipped or broken teeth, broken jaw and concussion.
+Though mouthguards are important for everyone, they are also especially important if you wear braces.
+To know that you mouthguard is made correctly it should:

-While any sports outlet sells stock mouthguards, they are not as effective or long lasting as the custom mouth guards available at your Westchester cosmetic dentist.
+While most sporting goods stores stock mouthguards, they are not as effective or long lasting as a custom mouth guard from your Westchester cosmetic dentist.

 A mouthguard is an important precaution for all athletes - regardless of age or ability.
 Mouthguards protect your teeth from being chipped or broken, and your teeth roots and the bone in your mouth from being damaged.
 Mouthguards also prevent serious injuries, like jaw fracture, cerebral hemorrhage, concussion and neck injuries.
 This works by keeping your lower jaw from jamming into your upper jaw in the case that you are struck in the chin.
 Mouthguards protect you from other, more mild injuries (like cutting and bruising of the lips, tongue and cheeks) by keeping teeth and braces away from the soft tissues in your mouth.